 With more than 300 Jewish undergraduate and graduate students, the Office of Jewish Life under the auspices of the Chaplain’s Office, serves as the center of a growing Jewish community at Wake Forest University.

-The Office of Jewish Life provides staff support, pastoral counseling, mentoring, and religious guidance to Wake Forest Jewish students as well the larger student, staff and faculty community.
-The Office of Jewish Life also staffs and supports the Wake Forest Hillel Jewish Students Organization.
+The Office of Jewish Life provides support, pastoral counseling, mentoring, and religious guidance to Wake Forest Jewish students as well the larger student, staff and faculty community.

-The Wake Forest Hillel/JSO is a student led, faculty guided and staff facilitated organization that offers a variety of Jewish-theme.
+- The Rosenblatt Family Hillel is our student led, faculty guided and staff facilitated organization that offers a variety of Jewish themed events.

 Check out Jewish Life in Pictures for some of what happens at WFU.

 Prospective students should meet with Hillel students and/or our Jewish Program Director when they visit Wake Forest.
-Hillel programs are open to all prospective students and their families.
+Rosenblatt Family Hillel programs are open to all prospective students and their families.